PumasAI-Labs/NLME-Intermediate/docs/index.md

 !!! success "Prerequisites"

-    This workshop does PLACEHOLDER and PLACEHOLDER.
-    We recommend users being familiar with PLACEHOLDER, especially PLACEHOLDER.
+    We recommend users being familiar with the Pumas `@model` specification, how to parse data into a `Population`, and how to use the `fit` function.

-    The formal requirements are the PLACEHOLDER WORKSHOP WITH LINK.
+    The formal requirements are the [Pumas NLME Modeling Workshop](https://pumasai-labs.github.io/NLME-Model/).

 ## Schedule